We've pioneered machine learning for eCommerce that overcomes data, personalisation, and merchandising problems - making Loop54 unique.

 If a product appears which is very different from the previously seen products, Loop54 creates and stimulates a new ‘neuron’ somewhere else in the model

-When the same neuron is activated several times by several products, the algorithm intuitively learns the complexity of the neurons
+When the same neuron is activated several times by several products, the algorithm intuitively learns the complexity of the neurons, meaning it learns to differentiate sub-types of the neuron's product type

-Products such as a ‘T-shirt’ and a ‘Tank top’ may stimulate the same neuron.
+Products such as a ‘t-shirt’ and a ‘tank top’ may stimulate the same neuron ‘top’.
 As Loop54 is exposed to more of these products, it can differentiate them from each other

-It learns that ‘T-shirt’ products can have varying values for attributes like ‘brand’ or ‘size’, while other attributes such as ‘category path’ do not change
+It learns that ‘t-shirt’ products can have varying values for attributes like ‘brand’, ‘size’ or ‘colour’, while other attributes such as the category path ‘top>t-shirt’ do not change

-A second layer of neurons begins its work.
+As the model learns to differentiate product sub-types, a second layer of neurons begins its work.
 An additional network of interconnected neurons creates a deeper layer of complexity.
-This layer will build a hierarchal model that explains a neuron’s complexity step-wise in layers
+This layer starts building a hierarchal model that explains a neuron’s complexity step-wise in layers

 We continue exposing the model to products until we have been exposed to all products of the feed.
-This creates a relatively large model with 5-8 layers of complexity
+This creates a relatively large model with 5-8 layers of complexity, for example the neuron hierarchy ‘clothing > top > t-shirt > cotton t-shirt > organic cotton t-shirt > black organic cotton t-shirt’.

 This forms the brain which powers all the products within your site and Loop54!

-Instead of relying on product attributes, Loop54 creates independent 'neurons' to understand product relationships.
+Instead of relying on products, Loop54 creates product-independent 'neurons'.

 “Loop54 are an important piece of the puzzle to implement our vision of 'total commerce' and serve the customer in the best way."